Eros (film): Plot

 A bored couple, Christopher and Cloe, take a stroll near a resort on a lake on the coast of Tuscany.
 Visiting a restaurant on the beach, they see a sexy young woman, Linda.
 Cloe tells him where Linda lives, inside a crumbling medieval tower.
-He goes to visit her and they have sex.
-After Christopher leaves the place, the two women later encounter each other on the beach, both naked.
+He goes there and finds Linda, and they have sex.
+After Christopher leaves, the two women later encounter each other on the beach, both naked.